The Myth Worth Debunking First

 The Detectability Reality for Both Models

-Claude's better burstiness scores do not translate into meaningful evasion of modern detection.
-What they do affect is human readability and professional perception — Claude's output reads more naturally to a human editor, even while both models remain flaggable by automated tools.
+Claude's stronger long-form rhythm does not translate into reliable detector evasion.
+What it can affect is human readability and editing burden.
 The practical takeaway for writers using AI as a drafting tool: edit substantially before publishing, regardless of which model you used.
-For those evaluating AI content for authenticity, running text through an AI detector remains necessary whether the author used ChatGPT or Claude.
+For those evaluating AI content for authenticity, running text through an AI detector remains useful whether the author used ChatGPT or Claude.

 Recommendations by Writing Use Case

 Long-form articles and essays (1,500+ words): Claude.
-The combination of superior prose quality, better long-form coherence, and a 200K context window for working with source material makes it the stronger choice for substantive written work.
+The combination of stronger long-form coherence, voice continuity, and larger source-context workflows makes it the stronger default for substantive written work.

 Marketing copy and product descriptions: ChatGPT or Claude depending on brand voice.
 For direct-response, benefit-forward copy, ChatGPT's structured energy is often better-matched.
 For premium, editorial-style brand voices, Claude's prose quality is the advantage.